natedemoss/natedemoss/README.md

-I am a student at Cary academy, focusing on computer science and physics.
+I am a student at Cary academy.

 Languages: